francescozanoni/tutorials/laravel_as_saml_sp.md

     }
     ```

-1. since users are managed by the IdP, password reset table migratiin can be removed:
+1. since users are managed by the IdP, password reset table migration can be removed:

     ```bash
     rm database/migrations/2014_10_12_100000_create_password_resets_table.php